-The City is the oldest part of London and is rich in fascinating history, architecture and rituals.
+The City of London, also known as the Square Mile, is the oldest part of the capital and is rich in fascinating history, architecture and rituals.
 It’s also very well connected with superb public transport links and access to the river.
-Boutique hotels in the area include the five star Threadneedles, which was once a Victorian bank, The Montcalm at the Brewery, Malmaison, the Zetter and the Zetter Townhouse.
+Boutique hotels in the area, and nearby Clerkenwell, include the five star Threadneedles, which was once a Victorian bank, The Montcalm at the Brewery, Malmaison, the Zetter and the Zetter Townhouse.

 The Dorset Square Hotel in Marylebone

-Our guide to Boutique Hotels in North London includes the Pullman London St Pancras, Megaro Hotel, Rough Luxe and the York and Albany.
+Our curated guide to special boutique hotels in North London includes the Pullman St Pancras, Megaro Hotel, Rough Luxe and the York and Albany.

-This creative and trendy part of London has developed a hotel offering which reflects this fast changing area.
-Local boutique hotels included in our guide include the Hoxton Hotel, Boundary Restaurant, Rooms & Rooftop, the Ace Hotel, Town Hall Hotel & Apartments and London’s only superyacht hotel in the Royal Docks.
+This creative and trendy part of the capital has developed a hotel offering which reflects this fast changing area.
+Local boutique hotels included in our guide include the Hoxton Hotel, Boundary Restaurant, Rooms & Rooftop, the Ace Hotel, Town Hall Hotel & Apartments and London’s only super-yacht hotel in the Royal Docks.

-Colourful, vibrant Soho and Theatreland has long been known as a place to go in search of entertainment.
-It’s also a place to go for a boutique place to stay with Hazlitt’s, the Courthouse Hotel, Haymarket Hotel, One Aldwych and the Dean Street Townhouse all featuring in our guide to this distinctive part of London.
+Colourful, vibrant Soho and Theatreland has long been known as a place to go in search of excitement and entertainment.
+It’s also a place to go for a boutique place to stay with Hazlitt’s, the Courthouse Hotel, Haymarket Hotel, One Aldwych and the Dean Street Townhouse all featuring in our guide to this distinctive area.

-South London’s excellent choice of boutique hotels will challenge the preconceptions some people might have about the area with our guide featuring Church Street Hotel, Bermondsey Square Hotel, Tulse Hill Hotel and the Tommyfield in south east London, and the Dog and Fox in south west London.
+South London’s excellent choice of boutique hotels will challenge the preconceptions some people might have about the area with our guide featuring Church Street Hotel, Bermondsey Square Hotel, Tulse Hill Hotel and the Tommyfield in SE postcodes, and the Dog and Fox in Wimbledon, SW19